Clear-Bible/Alignments/docs/metrics.md

 * FN (false negatives): the number of gold standard alignments for which no alignment is proposed

+## Intuitions on Metrics for Resource Enhancement

+Word alignments support a variety of use cases.
+For the specific case of enhancing resources for Bible translation, we assume:

+* Full alignment of every word in source and target texts is not a requirement.
+Instead, content words are the most important, because (unlike function words) they are much more likely to support resource enhancement.
+* Aligning forms that carry meaning is more important than token-level alignment, since the ultimate goal of resource enhancement is showing meaningful content for target text.
+* Even within these constraints, recall overall may not be as important as precision.
+For example, many content words referring to common objects (body parts; objects in the natural world; etc.) don't need enhancement: every culture understands the ordinary sense of "hand", or "rock".
+Recall is most important for terms that refer to objects that aren't native to a specific culture.
+    * This suggests it would be useful to have a score indicating _enhancement importance_ for biblical vocabulary.
+* Precision is important: following an incorrect alignment to enhanced content will produce misleading information.

 ## Alignment Error Rate (AER)

 Computed as TP / (TP + FP)